N.B. – BOOKINGS WILL NOT OPEN UNTIL 15 MARCH, 2018.

 The walk leaders will be at Trefriw Village Hall, whatever the weather.
 However, in unfavourable or exceptional weather conditions the walk may have to be amended, re-routed or even cancelled (very unlikely) to ensure walkers’ safety.

 The organisers reserve the right to alter the programme without prior notice.
-The details in the programme are believed to be correct at the time of going to print.
+The programme details on the website are kept as up to date as possible.

 The walk leader reserves the right to change the route of the walk during the walk, if necessary, for safety purposes.